Stock markets plunge amid recession fears in US, tensions in West Asia

 The broader Nifty 50 declined nearly 2%, or 414.85 points, to open at 24,302.85.
 It was at 23,925.3 points at 1 pm.

-A majority of the companies were trading in red in the morning trades.
+The majority of the companies were trading in the red in the morning.

-According to reports, the plunge was due to fears of a recession in the United States, which intensified after data released on Friday showed that the unemployment rate in the country jumped to near a three-year high of 4.3% in July.
+According to reports, the plunge was due to fears of a recession in the United States, which intensified after data released on Friday showed that the country’s unemployment rate had jumped to 4.3% in July.
+This is close to the highest it has been in three years.

 The US Bureau of Labor Statistics said that the country added 114,000 non-farm jobs in July, down from 206,000 in June.